LetsDNS/letsdns/docs/source/config.rst

 - nameserver = *hostname | ip-address*

-  Hostname or IP address for your nameserver.
-LetsDNS will perform a DNS lookup if necessary.
+  Host name or IP address for your nameserver.
+Name resolution is delegated to your OS.

 - ttl = *seconds*